AnonQMLResearcher/DriftQCap/pipeline_code/README.md

 ## Development note

 The benchmark was written to be easy to extend.
-The most natural next addition is a graph/qpa-inspired neural predictor that plugs into the same evaluation interface as the current tree ensemble and residual adapter.
+Optional graph-style estimator code is included as an experimental source-model family.
+It is provided only to demonstrate that the DriftQCap protocol can support graph-style source predictors.

 `run_paper_ready.py` already exports LaTeX tables and writes `readiness_report.md` automatically for each run.